 But Hillary didn’t give up.
 Eventually he found some others who shared his vision.
 A committee was formed and the campaign began to gain serious momentum.

 A public meeting was held on the 4th March 1824 in a London pub and over 30 eminent gentlemen signed their names to this new organisation.
-The organisation even got Royal approval and King George IV granted the Royal prefix making the name the Royal National Institution for the Preservation of Life from Shipwreck.
+The organisation even got royal approval with King George IV granting the Royal prefix making the name the Royal National Institution for the Preservation of Life from Shipwreck.

-And the was how the hugely important organisation began.
+And that was how this hugely important organisation began.

 In tandem with the Irish Coast Guard they work around the clock and are ready at a moments notice to go to the aid of those in need.